 This canyon section is especially popular because it provides stunning views of those steep Navajo Sandstone cliffs for hikers of all ability levels.

 Zion Canyon is so narrow in some parts of The Narrows that the Virgin River covers the entire bottom, and the tall cliffs offer some shade even on the hottest summer days.
 There’s plenty to do here.

 One of the most surprising sights in Zion National Park – even compared to the Virgin River and the mighty canyon it carved – are the freestanding sandstone arches.

-These thin ribbons of stone seem to defy gravity as they tower over park visitors.
-You can see them on foot or horseback.
+These thin ribbons of stone defy gravity as they tower over park visitors.
+You can see them on foot or on horseback.

 See Related: Best Places to Travel in Your 20s in the US

 6. What Is Hiking Like in Zion National Park?